naiem-reza/naiem-reza/README.md

 - 👋 Hi, I’m Reza Naimaee
-- 👀 I’m interested in photogrammetry and computer vision
+- I'm interested in Terresterial Laserscanning, Photogrammetry and Computer Vision
-- 🌱 I’m currently learning machine learning
-- 💞️ I’m looking to collaborate on indoor mapping and navigation
+- I'm currently involved in 'Interval Analysis'.
-- 📫 How to reach me by r.naimaee@ut.ac.ir
+- 📫 How to reach me by naeimaei@ife.uni-hannpver.de